james5101/katacoda-scenarios/convert-python-to-3musketeers/step2.md

 Lets open the Dockerfile and take a look at whats going on.
 We have a pretty simple dockerfile that pulls down a python image, adds out script to it then runs that script.

 Lets try to build our image.

 `docker build -t printvar .`{{execute}}

 Next lets see if our image was created sucesfully.

 `docker images`{{execute}}

 We should see an image with a tag of printvar:latest.
-Excecellent
+Excellent

 Lets run our image and see our output.

 `docker run printvar`{{execute}}

 We should see some output, but we see `None` for the variable we want.
 When we use the docker run command we can pass a flag of -e to pass the container a variable, lets try that now.

 `docker run -e DOG=POODLE printvar`{{execute}}

+As you can imagine, if we had multiple environment variables, volume mounts, args, etc. that we had to pass to our container, that docker run command could get long and ugly.
+Lucky for us, docker-compose exists!!